jihadakbr/time-series-forecasting-olist-e-commerce/README.md

 - **ROI after 1 year:** 170.5%
 - **Breakeven point:** ~5.6 months

+#### Insights:
+- Investing R$40k in improving the forecast model with an ongoing cost of R$1,500/month is highly financially justified.
+- Achieving a 25% reduction in forecasting errors would generate substantial savings and lead to a very attractive ROI (>170%) within just over 5 months.
+This is a strong business case for funding forecasting improvements.

 ### Daily Revenue
 - **Average Daily Revenue:** R$40,787
 - **Average Deviation:** R$5,458 (13.4% of average)

+#### Insights:
+- The forecast error on revenue is about 13.4% of the daily revenue, meaning the model deviates on average by R$5,458 daily.
+This is a substantial variation given the revenue magnitude and directly impacts profitability and costs.

 #### Error Cost Analysis (Local Currency R$) [Using hypothetical numbers]
 - **Under-prediction Cost:** R$50 per R$100 error (lost profit)